Burundi

 Usage of EBA Preferences

-Less than 2% of EU imports from Burundi make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 82.6%.
+Less than 1% of EU imports from Burundi made use of EBA preferences in 2023 because most of Burundi's exports can enter the EU duty-free already under the EU's normal tariff regime.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 82% in 2023.

 Economic Impact

-Only a tiny fraction of Burundi's exports are eligible for EBA preferences.
+Only a tiny fraction of Burundi's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification

-Burundi’s preference utilisation rate showed significant fluctuations.
-While almost no preferences were used in 2012 and 2013, the rate increased substantially until 2016, before it declined again.
-Overall, imports from Burundi that make use of EBA preferences remain small.
-Nonetheless, all imports from two main product sections, live trees and plants, fruits and vegetables, and animal and vegetable fats and oils, made use of the duty suspensions granted by the EBA.
-Imports from some product sections, including for example machinery, currently do not make use of EBA preferences.
+Because most of Burundi's exports to the EU are zero-duty, only a small share is eligible for EBA preferences, and these - due to the low volumes - were quite volatile over the years.
+Similarly, Burundi’s preference utilisation rate showed significant fluctuations over time.
+While almost no preferences were used in 2012 and 2013, the rate increased substantially until 2016, reaching almost 90%, before it declined again.
+In absolute terms, imports from Burundi that make use of EBA preferences remain small.
+Nonetheless, all imports of the main product sections, textiles and fruit and vegetables, used the EBA preferences.

 SUSTAINABLE DEVELOPMENT